kingsoftgames/grafana-migration-tool/README.md

 # Preparation

+Before executing the `grafana-migration.py`, you need to set two **environment variables** :

+- CONFIG_FILE

+    File path for the config script `config.py`.

+- EXPORT_TARGET_DIR

+    Path where the exported data are written into.

 Create API keys for the source and destination Grafana instances.
 Then inside of the script `config.py` there are 5 VARIABLES which must be defined:
 <p>GF_URL_SRC - source Grafana url where we import dashboards from</p>
 <p>GF_KEY_SRC - API Key for this source Grafana</p>